harieamjari/dats/README.md

 # Building

-Building Dats requires no dependencies and should compile on Windows and \*nix operating systems, provided that the compiler provides GNU extensions.
+Building Dats requires fluidsynth, and with it, should compile on Windows and \*nix operating systems, provided that the compiler provides GNU extensions.

 ## \*nix